 You can also add it to soups or sauces where one would traditionally use meat.
 Tempeh takes on the flavor of whatever it’s cooked in, so it’s easily added to things like chili and stew, in addition to soup and sauce.

 2. Steaming & Marinating

 Steaming: Steming tempeh is often the first step in many recipes.
-Some people like to steam their tempeh before adding it to food or with other ingredients to soften it a bit.
-And some say raw tempeh can have a slightly bitter taste, which can be eliminated by steaming.
+Some people like to steam their tempeh before adding it to food or other ingredients to soften it.
+And some say raw tempeh can have a slightly bitter taste, which steaming can eliminate.
 This process also helps in making tempeh more absorbent, allowing it to soak up marinades and sauces for richer flavor.